What is PTSD? Understanding and support

 Along with support from medical professionals, there are a number of self-help strategies you can use to help manage your PTSD symptoms.

-Some great strategies you can try yourself include getting regular exercise, joining a support group, staying connected to your support network of family and friends, practicing mindfulness techniques, and connecting with other people who have had similar experiences to you.
+Some great strategies you can try yourself include getting regular exercise, joining a support group, staying connected to your support network of family and friends, practising mindfulness techniques, and connecting with other people who have had similar experiences to you.

 Taking time to relax and do activities that you enjoy can also help to reduce stress levels.